serendi-app/serendi-server/README.rst

-Laufpartner - Server component
+Serendi - Server component
 ==============================

-This is the server component for the Laufpartner app.
+This is the server component for the Serendi app.

 License